gonzaherman99/TwoTruths-OneLie/README.md

 How to run:

-1. Fork the Github project to your interpreter(Pycharm, Visual Studio, etc..)
+1. Fork the Github project to your compiler(Pycharm, Visual Studio, etc..)
 2. Run project python.py